 From January 19 through 29, discover and celebrate the bold, creative visions and exciting new talent that people will be talking about all year.

 Get more details and set up your new Festival account at festival.sundance.org.
-Tickets go on sale Thursday, Jan.
-7.
+All tickets on sale now.